ZelingXiong/Multi_Spintronics_Board/README.md

 ### NOTE
-The training is very time and energy consuming, make sure you have enough time and battery:)
+The training is very time and energy consuming, make sure you have enough time and connected to power:)